autpedro/Basic-calculator/README.md

 # Basic-calculator
 one more project from my studies in pythom
-# my-coffee-lp
-i started learning html by myself, this is my first project

 👋 Hi, I’m @autpedro <br>
 🔋 I’m currently studyng electrical engineering<br>
 👀 I’m interested in learn codes<br>